Aladin147/BLKWDS_Manager/docs/development_journal.md

 *Note: This journal was reconstructed from a recovered file on 2025-06-28.
 It contains the most recent development activities and decisions.*

+## 2025-07-22: Completed Phase 5 of Android Optimization Plan

+Today we completed Phase 5 of our Android optimization plan, focusing on test improvements:

+1. **Fixed Broken Tests**:
+   - Updated settings_controller_simple_test.dart to use proper mocking
+   - Generated mock files using build_runner
+   - Fixed test assertions to match actual implementation

+2. **Added Unit Tests for Critical Components**:
+   - Created cache_service_test.dart to test the caching mechanism
+   - Created error_handling_test.dart to test the error handling system
+   - Ensured tests are robust and don't rely on implementation details

+3. **Added Widget Tests for UI Components**:
+   - Created enhanced_widgets_test.dart to test enhanced UI components
+   - Tested BLKWDSEnhancedButton with different types
+   - Tested BLKWDSEnhancedCard with various configurations
+   - Tested BLKWDSEnhancedFormField with validation

+4. **Added Integration Tests for Key Workflows**:
+   - Created gear_workflow_test.dart to test gear check-in/out process
+   - Implemented proper mocking for database and error services
+   - Tested the complete workflow from start to finish

+5. **Next Steps**:
+   - Begin Phase 6: Documentation
+   - Update technical documentation
+   - Create developer guides
+   - Update user documentation

+These test improvements have significantly increased our test coverage and will help ensure the stability of the application as we continue to develop and optimize it.

 ## 2025-07-22: Completed Phase 4 of Android Optimization Plan

 Today we completed Phase 4 of our Android optimization plan, focusing on legacy code cleanup: